-SPAIN: COAL PHASE OUT 2030 Spain finally confirmed its long awaited coal phase out when it joined the Powering Past Coal Alliance on 30 June 2021.
+SPAIN: COAL PHASE OUT 2030

+Spain finally confirmed its long awaited coal phase out when it joined the Powering Past Coal Alliance on 30 June 2021.
 While Spain's 2030 end date lacks ambition, the closure of its coal plants and mines has been well under way since the government confirmed its world-leading just transition strategy in 2018.
 The country should now aim to have its coal exit wrapped up by 2025 at the latest.

 Seven coal plants stopped operating on 30 June 2020 as they were unable to comply with stricter EU air pollution standards, which applied as of Q3/2020.
 In March 2020, Spain submitted its final energy and climate plan (NECP) to the European Commission, which implies a phase out of coal by 2030.
 However, closure announcements and generation trends indicate that Spain will be coal power free by the mid-2020s or even earlier.

 In February 2019, the Parliament of the Balearic Islands approved a Law on Climate Change and Energy Transition that sets an end date for coal in the Balearics.
 The islands' last coal power plant, Alcúdia, will close by 2025 (if an interconnector cable with mainland Spain is built) and will run on low operating hours until then.
 With the end of hard coal mining subsidies in the EU in 2018, 25 of the 26 coal mining units scheduled to close ceased operation by 31 December 2018.
 This was made possible through the just transition deal the government struck with coal regions.

-SWEDEN: COAL FREE SINCE 2020 The last coal plant in Sweden was long planned to close by 2022, but in December 2019 the operator announced it would close the plant two years early, thereby making Sweden the third European country to exit coal.
+SWEDEN: COAL FREE SINCE 2020

+The last coal plant in Sweden was long planned to close by 2022, but in December 2019 the operator announced it would close the plant two years early, thereby making Sweden the third European country to exit coal.
 Sweden intends to be among the first fossil fuel free industrialised countries in the world.

-TURKEY: NO COAL PHASE OUT DISCUSSION Turkey has the world's fifth largest pipeline of new coal power plant projects, and is yet to initiate a coal phase out discussion.
-One of the key players in the development of new coal in Turkey is state utility EÜAŞ, which has been trying to make lignite assets attractive for investors by offering generous state subsidies, exemptions, land allocations, and price and purchase guarantees.
-Retrofitting of coal plants is also widespread, expanding the capacity and lifetime of some of the country's oldest and dirtiest plants.
-However, Turkey's parliament unanimously voted to ratify the UN Paris climate agreement in October 2021, and President Ergodan confirmed his support for the plan, as well as a 2053 net zero target for Turkey, at the UN General Assembly.
-This marks a major shift in Turkey's climate policy, and effectively rules out any significant long term future for coal.
+TURKEY: NO COAL PHASE OUT DISCUSSION

+Turkey officially announced its intention to increase its coal-fired capacity to 30 GW by 2023, and has long ranked among the top four countries globally with the largest new coal risk.
+One of the major players in this development is state utility EÜAŞ, which has been trying to make lignite assets attractive for investors through generous state subsidies, exemptions, land allocations, and price and purchase guarantees.
+Retrofitting of coal plants is also a widespread practice in Turkey, expanding the capacity and the lifetime of the country's oldest and dirtiest plants.
+However, Turkey's parliament unanimously voted to ratify the Paris Agreement in October 2021 and President Ergodan confirmed this intention along with a 2053 net zero target at the UN General Assembly.
+It marks a major shift in Turkey's climate policy, effectively ruling out any significant long-term future for coal.

-UNITED KINGDOM: COAL PHASE OUT 2024 The UK became the first country in the world to announce a coal phase out policy, laying out the plan ahead of the 2015 Paris climate meeting.
+UNITED KINGDOM: COAL PHASE OUT 2024

+The UK became the first country in the world to announce a coal phase out policy, laying out the plan ahead of the 2015 Paris climate meeting.
 The UK government confirmed its intended regulatory approach in January 2018, but is still working on putting it into legislation.
 It is considering an emission limit on coal power stations from October 2025 onwards.
 Prime minister Boris Johnson has since brought the coal exit forward to 2024 in the run-up to COP 26.
 Since the UK introduced a carbon tax for power plants in 2013, installed coal capacity and coal power generation has fallen sharply.
 In February 2020, England decided to phase out house coal and wet wood for burning at home by 2023.